Goals of Guard Dog Training – Itsaboutdog

 A guard dog is trained to protect a person in the same way as a guard dog.
 The process is carried out by professional dog handlers who know the intricacies of preparation.
 Preparation is aimed at the immediate protection of the owner and his property.
 Dog handlers work differently with aggressive and phlegmatic pets.

 • Search training is carried out on-site and indoors.
 The dog is taught to search for people and objects indoors and on the territory.
-This course helps you quickly locate the necessary objects or people if the search becomes necessary.
+This course helps you quickly locate the necessary objects or people if the search becomes essential.
 During training, the dog handler monitors the dog’s behavior.

-• One of the most interesting skills that a watchdog develops is called guarding.
+• One of the most exciting skills that a watchdog develops is called guarding.
 Training is carried out in the dark in an area with a large number of shelters.
 The dog must notice the stranger and notify the trainer.

 • Choose a specialized educator who uses neither physical force nor pain: games and positive reinforcement are the most effective and least dangerous.

-• The last quality is very important for a guard dog.
+• The last quality is essential for a guard dog.
 If you want to have not just a guard dog, but also a guard dog, you should pay attention to the St. Bernard or Moscow guard dog.
 This is an ideal option for a private home.
 However, such a dog will be too big for an apartment.

 • Also, you should not take short-haired breeds with minimal undercoats as guard dogs.
 Some have no undercoat at all.
 Representatives of one of these breeds include the Doberman.
 He is a great learner, but he shouldn’t be able to be outside.
 The dog requires warmth and care; this is not the best choice for service.